bloxstreet/support/guides/training-guide.md

 **Trainer:** *Now that you’ve seen how to make drinks, it’s time for you to have a turn.
 Remember to use your greeting.
 If you need assistance in this test, you are welcome to ask me.*

 **Trainer:** *We will now begin this test.
-Once you have prepared your items, do NOT hand them to me.*
+Once you have prepared your items, do NOT hand them to me until I provide additional instructions.*

 **Trainer:** *You may now state your greetings.*